 Types of HVAC That Pay More

-There is a lot of room for specialization in the HVAC industry, and continuing education and certification opportunities help unlock paths to specialist careers with even higher salaries.
-For example, master engineers who can manage projects and design custom HVAC systems could be eligible for salaries as high as six figures.
+You can specialize for new opportunities within the HVAC industry, and continuing education and certification opportunities offer access to even higher salaries.
+For example, master engineers with project management or custom system design experience could earn six figures annually.
 Larger salaries are also more common when working with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most